News & Insights

 Furthermore, accumulating and analysing this data over time can identify patterns that drive operational improvements across the global supply chain.
 Smart containers enhance process efficiency and operational excellence by enabling advanced monitoring and management capabilities, revolutionising how goods are transported and managed worldwide.

-Smart containers have evolved into two primary categories, each designed to streamline and secure the global trade and transportation processes through advanced technology: Affixed IoT devices and embedded IoT smart containers.
+Smart containers have evolved into two primary categories, each designed to streamline and secure the global trade and transportation processes through advanced technology: Affixed IoT devices and integrated IoT smart containers.

-An embedded IoT smart container (left) and an affixed IoT smart container (right).
+An integrated IoT smart container (left) and an affixed IoT smart container (right).

 The introduction of smart containers into the global supply chain has ushered in a new era of efficiency, security, and environmental responsibility.
 Here are the key benefits these innovative solutions bring to the table: